 Since the rotation invariance is of special importance in the context of flow analysis, we will describe this transformation in more detail.
-An example for a rotation of a vector field is shown in Figure 4.
-Analogous considerations are also valid for other geometric transformations as translation and scaling.
+Examples for rotations of a vector field are shown in Figure 4.
+Analogous considerations are also valid for other geometric transformations such as translation and scaling.